stigmergic-org/dapprank/src/pages/about.md

 - **Web3 api usage** is currently assessed based on if the dapp uses the *window.ethereum* or a local rpc endpoint.

+### What is Corruption Resistance"?
+The term "corruption resistance" is aimed at generalizing the term "censorship resistance" to be more encompassing to scenarios that includes malicious or hacked developers.
+In the case of dapps it's aimed to strive for the case where the application is deployed in such a way where a corrupt developer can not harm their users very easily.

 ### How can I help?

 Build a dapp that is useful to others!